Was ist die beste Haarentfernungsmethode für Frauen mit PCOS?

 But let's look at the scientific evidence on this topic, shall we?

-Although some studies have shown that the Alexandrite laser is more effective than IPL in reducing facial hirsutism in women with PCOS [12], other studies have proven that IPL can be almost as effective as other types of lasers or even better [6].
+Although some studies have shown that the Alexandrite laser is more effective than IPL for reducing facial hirsutism in women with PCOS [12], other studies have proven that IPL can be almost as effective as other types of lasers or even better [6].

 Conclusion

 Since most women with PCOS are likely to suffer from hirsutism, hair removal methods are excellent tools for eliminating unwanted hair.
-Laser and IPL are the most popular methods for this purpose, resulting in permanent hair reduction after several treatments.
+Laser and IPL are the most popular methods for this purpose, resulting in long-term hair reduction after several treatments.
 The convenience and advantages of IPL over laser make IPL devices the first choice for women with PCOS, but it requires commitment and patience to achieve the desired results over time, along with accompanying pharmacotherapy to treat the underlying hormonal imbalances.

-[1] Escobar-Morreale, HF (2018).
-Polycystic ovary syndrome: definition, etiology, diagnosis and treatment.
+[1] Escobar-Morreale, H.F.
+(2018).
+Polycystic ovary syndrome: definition, aetiology, diagnosis and treatment.
 Nature Reviews Endocrinology , 14 (5), 270–284. https://doi.org/10.1038/nrendo.2018.24

 [2] Ndefo, UA (2013, June 1).
 Polycystic Ovary Syndrome: A Review of Treatment Options With a Focus on Pharmacological Approaches .
 PubMed Central (PMC). https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3737989/